awsdocs/aws-sam-developer-guide/doc_source/sam-specification-template-anatomy-globals.md

 Lists are also known as arrays\.

-Entries in the Globals section are **prepended** to the list in the Resource section\.
+List entries in the `Globals` section are prepended to the list in the `Resources` section\.

 Example: